Paul-Dempsey/pachde-CHEM/README.md

 ![CHEM Repository splash card](doc/image/repo-card.png)

-CHEM (**C**ontroller for the **H**aken **E**agan **M**atrix) is the successor to #d **HC One**, which targeted firmware 10.09.
+CHEM (**C**ontroller for the **H**aken **E**agan **M**atrix) is the successor to **HC One**, which targeted EaganMatrix firmware 10.09.

-Haken EaganMatrix firmware version 10.40 added many features and improvements to the MIDI protocol.
+CHEM supports EaganMatrix firmware 10.40 and greater.
-The changes are big enough to warrant a redesign of the modularization and user interface, hence a new plugin.
+Today it is recommended to be running firmware 10.52 on all EaganMatrix devices, but 10.4x should be fine.

-Today it is recommended to be running firmware 10.52, but 10.4x should be fine.
+If you've been holding back on updating your Osmose to the latest release, now's the time!

 [![Build Status](https://github.com/Paul-Dempsey/pachde-CHEM/actions/workflows/build-plugin.yml/badge.svg)](https://github.com/Paul-Dempsey/pachde--CHEM/actions/workflows/build-plugin.yml)